my coursesTopics Covered In This Article

 To get started, click on 'Customize this page' at the top right of the Dashboard page.

 From there you can adjust how many courses are shown and reorder the courses by grabbing onto the double-arrow and dragging it into the preferred order.

 You can navigate to your Dashboard by clicking on Dashboard in the Navigation Drawer in the left column (the navigation drawer is explained below).

 The navigation drawer is the navigation menu that slides open and closed when you click on the hamburger menu in the top left corner:

 The navigation drawer allows you to see other course participants, your grades, and allows you to jump to a section in your course, which may be in either the unit or week format.

 Once you've navigated to the desired section you can click on an activity or resource for that section using the centre column.

-The Navigation Drawer also includes, among other things, a link to all of your courses under My courses.
+The Navigation Drawer also includes, among other things, a link to all of your currently active courses under My courses.

 The breadcrumbs trail appears at the top of your course page.
 The breadcrumbs allow you to identify where you are in a course at any time and allow you to navigate back up the hierarchy of the course.